pw398/pw398.github.io/_posts/2025-06-19-MongoDB-II-Aggregation-Pipelines-via-PyMongo.md

 collection_json = JSON_FILE_NAME
 ```

 The following shell commands, facilitated in Jupyter notebook via the preceding exclamation mark, will import the data from file, so long as you have the Mongo tools package (referenced in the prior article) installed.
-The <code>--drop</code> element will clear any existing data of the same database and collection name before import.
+The <code>--drop</code> element will clear any existing data from the same database and collection before the import.

 ```bash